 Third Party Only

-Covers damage you cause to other vehicles or property.
-Your Alfa Romeo is not covered.
-May suit older Alfa Romeos worth under $5,000, such as high-mileage MiTo or Giulietta models.
+Pays for damage you cause to other people's vehicles or property.
+Your own Alfa Romeo is not covered for any damage.
+May suit older MiTo or Giulietta models valued under $5,000.

 • Third-party property damage